abilandz/PH8124/Lecture_3/Lecture_3.md

 The rest is the same as for the scripts:

 * Functions handle arguments in exactly the same way as scripts, via special `${1}`, `${2}`, ..., variables
-* You can call a function within another function, but only if it was defined first — order of implementation matters in scripting languages!
+* You can call a function within another function, but only if it was defined first &mdash; order of implementation matters in scripting languages!
 * Do not forget to provide the return value at the end of the function, which sets its exit status.
 For most of the time, functions are executed equivalently as commands, and then their exit status clearly matters.
 Functions cannot return values (e.g. string) directly to the caller, apart from the exit status set via **return**, which must be in the interval 0..255
 *   Typically, you implement all your functions in some file, let's say `functions.sh`, and save it in your home directory (or anywhere else).
 Then, at the end of `${HOME}/.bash_profile` and `${HOME}/.bashrc` you insert the line: